-Welcome to the office of the dean of undergraduate and graduate studies.
+Welcome to the office of the dean of undergraduate studies.
 We are committed to helping students make the most out of their years at Loyola—whether that means helping you through a difficult circumstance that is affecting your academics or preparing to take the next exciting step in the journey of discovery and achievement that can distinguish your academic experience.

-In the office of undergraduate and graduate studies, we believe that students are the most important architects in planning their academic pathway and achieving academic success.
+In the office of undergraduate studies, we believe that students are the most important architects in planning their academic pathway and achieving academic success.
 Students are empowered to discern their own paths, accepting responsibility for success and failure, being resolute in the pursuit of interests, passions and goals, and making sense of their lives and choices as they proceed toward graduation.
 Part of that responsibility begins with advocating for one’s self and seizing opportunities for exploration and growth.
 This, too, requires seeking out support resources on campus when necessary.

 Leslie Chiles, the program director for student success, works with students with learning disabilities, and students who are academically at risk.
 She is also the co-director of the ISP program.

 The Academic Advising and Support Center (AASC) promotes the academic progress of undergraduate students by supporting the declaration of major (and minor) processes, course registration and withdrawal, and graduation clearance.
 AASC is a resource for students seeking clarity about degree requirements or university policies, and assists faculty serving as core and major advisors.
 Part-time and transfer students also can find key support in AASC.

 The Study provides comprehensive learning assistance that enables students to become successful independent learners.
 Through free peer tutoring in most undergraduate courses as well as study skills and academic success workshops open to all students, The Study is an important resource for any student seeking additional academic assistance, whether they are struggling or simply because they are eager to take the next step toward even greater achievement.